mayahq/mayalabs-sdk-python/EXAMPLES.md

 1. from gsheet get {{Name}}, {{Website}}, {{Company}}, {{Email}}, {{Linkedin}}
 2. split data into batches and send at intervals of 2 seconds
     - 2.1. scrape and extract title, description and text from {{Website}}
     2.1.1. go to step 3
     - 2.2. scrape and extract text from {{Linkedin}}
     2.2.1. go to step 3
     - 2.3. store {{Company}} in {{company}}
     2.3.1. go to step 3
-3. show in a table with button Research
+3. show response in table with button 'Research'
 4. create a research prompt with instructions "Write a 100 word blurb on {{company}}"
     - 4.1. show in text editor
     4.2. go to step 5